mufti199/recipe-app/README.md

 ## Recipe-App

 This project uses an API from EDAMAM to fetch the recipes.
 I have removed the API id and key as they require premium membership to be used by others.
 Thus, you'll need to get an id and key of your own.
-Don't worry, it takes just a minute./
+Don't worry, it takes just a minute.\
 The app is hosted using Firebase, at https://recipe-app-278102.web.app/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 If you'd like a tutorial on how to make a similar app then follow DevEd's [video](https://www.youtube.com/watch?v=U9T6YkEDkMo).